Get your home holiday-ready 🎄 SEE ALL IDEAS

 +

 Check the tire pressure and add air if needed.
-Visually inspect the tires for wear; replace if necessary.
+Inspect the tires for wear; replace if necessary.
 If you have chains for your tires, either put them on in advance or make sure they are readily accessible.

 The shear pins (also known as shear bolts) on a snow blower are actually designed to break.
 Shear pins are important safety features, because they break when the auger and casing are over-torqued and prevent serious damage to the unit.
 The shear pins are located between the auger and the gear casing.
-If any pins are missing or broken, replace them.
-It is a good idea to buy extras from wherever you purchased your snow blower—be it a big box store like The Home Depot or Lowe’s or Amazon—so you have them can handle replacements quickly.
+As you go through your preseason checklist, replace any missing or broken pins.
+It is a good idea to buy shear pins from wherever you purchased your snow blower so you’ll have the right ones, and so you can handle replacements quickly throughout the season.

-7. See that all snow blower accessories are in working order, too.
+8. See that all your snow blower accessories are in working order, too.

-• Always run the snow blower on a cleared surface to remove any leftover snow from the auger, before you put it away, wipe snow from the throw chute and the housing.
+• When you’ve finished a clearing session, run the snow blower on a cleared surface to remove any leftover snow from the auger.
+Before you put the machine away, wipe snow from the throw chute and the housing.

 • Tighten any loose bolts or fasteners after each use.